-This article discusses various options for using SSL on a Cloudflare-enabled account.
+This article discusses various options for using SSL (Secure Sockets Layer) on a Cloudflare-enabled account.

 To provide secure connections for your users, you must install an SSL certificate on your site.
 When you have an SSL certificate installed and Cloudflare enabled on your site, the entire connection is encrypted, from the browser to Cloudflare to your web server.

 Sectigo is a free, automated, and open Certificate Authority, and is recognized by most modern browsers.
-Sectigo is supported on almost every new A2 Hosting account, and certificates may even be generated automatically for immediate use.
-Sectigo certificates may be used for all configurations described below.
+Sectigo is supported on almost every new A2 Hosting account, and certificates can be generated automatically for immediate use.
+You can use Sectigo certificates for the Cloudflare SSL configurations described below.

 If you have SSL enabled for your root domain (for example, example.com), you must upgrade to Cloudflare Pro to use SSL and Cloudflare simultaneously.